PatrickAmbrosso/Digital-Garden/content/Expeditions/Golang/index.md

 ## Getting Started with Golang

+### Installing Golang

 Golang is available on all major operating systems as [compiled binaries](https://go.dev/dl/).
 Golang can also be installed on the respective operating system via the package managers.
 It can also be built from the source with the instructions available [here](https://go.dev/doc/install/source).

 > [!INFO]- Install Golang on Linux
 >
-> **Step 1 : Remove previous Go installations** - remove any remnant installations of golang by deleting the `/usr/local/go` folder (if it exists) and then extract the archive just downloaded onto the folder `/usr/local/go`.
+> **Step 1: Remove previous Go installations** - remove any remnant installations of golang by deleting the `/usr/local/go` folder (if it exists) and then extract the archive just downloaded onto the folder `/usr/local/go`.
 >
 > ```shell
 > rm -rf /usr/local/go && tar -C /usr/local -xzf \<downloaded-file>